 Our History

-St Anne's Church is about 130 years old, built in the hey-day of Victorian church building to a neo-gothic style.
+St Anne's Church is almost 150 years old, built in the hey-day of Victorian church building to a neo-gothic style.
 Bagshot had separated from Windlesham village to become its own ecclesiastical parish in 1874 and the Church was built ten years later, largely with the patronage of Prince Arthur, Duke of Connaught, who lived near-by in Bagshot Park.
 It was consecrated in April 1884.

 The attractive building is red brick with stone detail under a slate roof.
 There is a bell tower with a peal of 8 bells.
 It is grade II listed and situated in a conservation area.
 In addition to the main altar, there is a second altar forming what is known as the 'Stuart Chapel' in memory of an early vicar of the parish.